Fear And Loathing At The Supreme Court — What Is Chief Justice John Roberts Up To?

 And, in the 1930s Chief Justice Charles Evans Hughes worked hard behind the scenes, on and off the court, to prevent President Franklin Roosevelt's court-packing plan from becoming law.
 Some historians believe that he was even instrumental in persuading one justice to moderate his views to defuse the threat.

 Today, Roberts faces similar threats: a president who openly and repeatedly castigates judges in partisan and even ethnic terms, and Democratic presidential contenders, who think the number of justices on the Supreme Court should be expanded by statute if the Democrats take control of the Senate.
-They argue that Republicans, by refusing for nearly a year to consider President Obama's Supreme Court nominee, have so stacked the deck that the move is necessary.
+They argue that Republicans, by refusing for nearly a year to consider President Barack Obama's Supreme Court nominee, have so stacked the deck that the move is necessary.

 As some who know Roberts observe, while this and other such proposals are still in their relative infancy, the chief justice cannot ignore the alarm bells.
 And he knows that if the court moves too far to the right and too fast, those bells will only ring louder.